KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Configure-Network-Settings.md

 ---
 ---

+# Internal Network Setup (Enterprise)
+This tutorial sets up an **Internal Network in VirtualBox**.
+This configuration will more closely resemble a network found in a real-world enterprise setting.
+The server (Domain Controller) will have access to the internet, and will route traffic from the Internal Network (Client machines) to the NAT adapter to provide internet access for the Windows 11 VM (Client).

+---

 ## Step 1: Set the VirtualBox Network Adapter Type

 You’ll need to configure two network adapters for your **Windows Server 2022** VM: